Lossless Compression for Raster Data using Optimal Predictors

 The method of Lagrange Multipliers resembles that of the method of Ordinary Least Squares.
 Because the least-squares technique is better known than Lagrange, we will begin with that method before moving to Lagrange Multipliers.

-For the three-point case, we wish to find suitable coefficients Variables for Triangle predictor for a predictor in the form
+For the three-point case, we wish to find suitable coefficients for a predictor in the form

-The error term, or residual, Residual is given as
+The error term, or residual, is given as

-The classic least-squares estimator attempts to find the set of coefficients Coefficients for predictor that would minimize the sum of the squares of the
+The classic least-squares estimator attempts to find the set of coefficients that would minimize the sum of the squares of the

 From calculus, we know that for the choice of coefficients that results in the minimum of the error function, the partial derivatives with respect to each of the coefficients will be equal to zero: